LynchConnor/iForage/README.md

 # ForageNearMe
 ## Introduction
-- Share forraging spots, as well as to find local foraging spots.
+- Share and find new local forraging spots
-- Help and interact with local and newbie/experienced foragers.
+- Help and interact with the local foraging community